hashgraph/hedera-services/docs/docker-quickstart.md

 a combination of PostgreSQL tables under _compose-network/pgdata/_ and state files under, for example, _compose-network/node0/saved/com.hedera.node.app.service.mono.ServicesMain/0/hedera/_.

-To stop the network, use `Ctrl+C` (or `docker-compose stop` if running with detached containers).
+To stop the network, call the `stopDockerContainers` gradle tasks (execute `./gradlew stopDockerContainers` from the root folder of the repo).

-Given a clean shutdown of the containers, when you restart with `docker-compose start`, the network will load from its last saved state.
+Given a clean shutdown of the containers, when you restart with the `startDockerContainers` gradle task, the network will load from its last saved state.
 In general, for this to work correctly, you should precede shutting down the network by submitting a `Freeze` transaction; e.g. via the [`FreezeDockerNetwork`](../test-clients/src/main/java/com/hedera/services/bdd/suites/freeze/FreezeDockerNetwork.java)